Techno: Juan Atkins

 Eventually, Atkins started producing his own music under the pseudonym Model 500, and in 1985 he established the record label Metroplex.
-The same year saw an important turning point for the Detroit scene with the release of Model 500's "No UFO's," a seminal work that is generally considered the first techno production.Butler 2006:43"In 1985 Juan Atkins released the first record on his fledgling label Metroplex, 'No UFO's', now widely regarded as Year Zero of the techno movement."
-Cox, T. (2008), Model 500:Remake/remodel, interview with Atkins and Mike Banks hosted on www.residentadvisor.net Of this time, Atkins has said:
+The same year saw an important turning point for the Detroit scene with the release of Model 500's "No UFO's," a seminal work that is generally considered the first techno production.
+Of this time, Atkins has said: